srl-labs/containerlab-workshop-ch/20-vm/README.md

 # VM-based nodes in containerlab

 VM nodes integration in containerlab is based on the [hellt/vrnetlab](https://github.com/hellt/vrnetlab) project which is a **fork** of `vrnetlab/vrnetlab` where things were added to make it work with the container networking.
+For more detail refer to the [CLAB VM-based routers integration](https://containerlab.dev/manual/vrnetlab/).

 Start with cloning the project: